gcoupelant/clone-helper/README.md

 $ clone git@github.com:gcoupelant/clone-helper.git
 ```

-This will clone the repository to `~/src/github.com/gcoupelant/clone-helper`.
+This will clone the repository to `~/src/github.com/gcoupelant/clone-helper` and change you current directory to it.